tokenring-ai/local-filesystem/README.md

 # @tokenring-ai/local-filesystem

-A concrete implementation of the FileSystemService abstraction that provides safe access to your local disk for Token Ring apps and agents.
+A concrete implementation of the FileSystemProvider abstraction that provides safe, root-scoped access to your local filesystem for Token Ring apps and agents.

-This package is typically used together with:
+This package is part of the Token Ring ecosystem and integrates seamlessly with:

-- @tokenring-ai/registry
+- `@tokenring-ai/app` - Token Ring application framework
-- @tokenring-ai/filesystem (abstract base definitions and tools)
+- `@tokenring-ai/filesystem` - Abstract base definitions and interfaces
-- @tokenring-ai/chat (optional, for chat-driven workflows)
+- `@tokenring-ai/agent` - Agent framework
+- `@tokenring-ai/registry` - Service registry (optional)

 ## What it does

-LocalFileSystemService exposes a high-level, promise-based API for common file and directory operations restricted to a configured root directory.
-It also provides utilities for watching files, running shell commands, searching for text, and traversing directories.
+LocalFileSystemProvider exposes a comprehensive, promise-based API for file and directory operations confined to a configured base directory.
+It provides utilities for file watching, shell command execution, text searching, and directory traversal with robust error handling and security boundaries.

 Key characteristics:

-- Root-scoped: all operations are confined to rootDirectory; attempts to access paths outside are rejected.
+- **Root-scoped**: All operations are confined to the baseDirectory; attempts to access paths outside are rejected
-- Ignore-aware: most listing/searching methods accept an ignore filter; by default the service uses the FileSystemService.createIgnoreFilter implementation from @tokenring-ai/filesystem (e.g., respecting typical VCS/IDE ignore rules where supported in your app).
+- **Ignore-aware**: Most listing/searching methods accept an ignore filter for respecting VCS/IDE ignore rules
-- Watcher-backed: uses chokidar under the hood for robust file watching.
+- **Watcher-backed**: Uses chokidar for robust file system watching
-- Shell execution: uses execa with timeouts and environment overrides.
+- **Shell execution**: Uses execa with configurable timeouts and environment overrides
+- **Type-safe**: Built with TypeScript and Zod for configuration validation
+- **Plugin architecture**: Designed to integrate with Token Ring applications as a plugin

 ## Installation

-This package is part of the Token Ring monorepo and is referenced as a workspace dependency.
+This package is part of the Token Ring monorepo.
+Add it to your dependencies:

-package.json (excerpt):

 ```json
 {